RedisLabs/redislabs-docs/content/rs/faqs/_index.md

 type: RunAsAny
 ```

-The SYS_RESOURCE capability is required by the Redis Labs Enterprise Cluster (RLEC) container.
-SYS_RESOURCE is required in order for RLEC to be able to set correct OOM scores to its processes inside the container.
+The SYS_RESOURCE capability is required by the Redis Labs Enterprise Cluster (RLEC) container so that for RLEC can set correct OOM scores to its processes inside the container.
-Also, some of the RLEC services require the ability to increase default resource limits, mainly the number of open file descriptors.
+Also, some of the RLEC services must be able to increase default resource limits, especially the number of open file descriptors.

 While the RLEC container runs as user 1001, there are no limits currently set on users and user groups in the default scc.yaml file.

-The RLEC SCC definitions are only made applicable to the project namespace by applying them to the namespace specific Service Account, following the deployment steps layed out in Operator deployment documentation in the [OpenShift Getting Started Guide]({{< relref "/rs/getting-started/k8s-openshift.md" >}}).
+The RLEC SCC definitions are only applied to the project namespace when you apply them to the namespace specific Service Account as described in the [OpenShift Getting Started Guide]({{< relref "/rs/getting-started/k8s-openshift.md#step-3-prepare-your-yaml-files" >}}).

 {{% /expand%}}